Unsubscribe at anytime. We send 1-2 emails per week or less.

 That is the purpose of the Petition!

-Each Purpose and Intent from Lakewood’s Zoning Ordinance (A) through (K) is cited below and the related violation under each zoning ordinance item is listed in bold.
+Each Purpose and Intent from Lakewood’s Zoning Ordinance (A) through (K) is cited below in bold print and the related abuse of discretion is documented under each zoning ordinance item.

 Lakewood Zoning Ordinance – Adopted May 13, 2019